sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/enabling_cody_enterprise.md

 ### Prerequisites

-- Sourcegraph 5.0.1 or above.
+- Sourcegraph 5.0.1 or above
-- An Anthropic API key, that you can get from your Technical Advisor or Customer Engineer.
+- An Anthropic API key, that you can get from your Technical Advisor or Customer Engineer
-- (Optionally) An OpenAI API key for embeddings.
+- (Optionally) An OpenAI API key for embeddings

 There are two steps required to enable Cody on your enterprise instance:

 1. Enable your Sourcegraph instance
 2. Configure the VS Code extension